shinkiseki/MorePortraitsInAzure/README.md

 1. Download the latest release of More Portraits in Azure.
 This should include a data folder.
 2. Identify the folder where the Steam (or GOG) edition of Trails to Azure lives.
 Within this folder, there should be, among other files, the game itself (zero.exe) and a data folder.
 This can be done by right-clicking on the game in the Steam library, then selecting Manage → Browse local files.
 This is the __root folder__ of the game.
 	*   For Steam Deck users, use Desktop mode to browse local files.
+	*   For modded Nintendo Switch users, the root folder will be in the SD card slot's folder, under atmosphere\contents\[game id].
 3. Drag the mod's data folder into the root folder.
 This will copy all the mod files into the root folder, placing all files into the correct subfolders.
 Please note that there will be a prompt to replace some of the original scena (scenario) files.
+	*   For modded Nintendo Switch users, the mod's data folder needs to be renamed as romfs before being dragged into the root folder.
 4. (Optional) There is an option to also install improved versions of the vanilla portraits (see below for comparisons).
 These are in a separate download called Improved Vanilla Portraits.
 In this release is another data folder.
 Drag this data folder into the root folder.
 This will copy all the improved portraits into the root folder.
 Please note that this will replace the original portrait files.
 5. The mod has now been installed!
 New portraits will now be shown in-game.
 This will work for English and Japanese scripts! 英語も日本語もOKです！
 6. To uninstall the mod, verify integrity of game files.
 This will revert all scena files back to normal.
 Note that the added portraits will not be removed; these will not impact your gameplay.